microsoft/terminal/doc/creating_a_new_project.md

 # Creating a New Project

-## Creating a new DLL and referencing it in another project
+## Creating a new WinRT Component DLL and referencing it in another project

 When creating a new DLL, it was really helpful to reference an existing DLL's `.vcxproj` like `TerminalControl.vcxproj`.
 While you should mostly try to copy what the existing `.vcxproj` has, here's a handful of things to double check for as you go along.